bloominstituteoftechnology/React-Testing/NOTES.md

 ## Questions for PM(s)

-* In test case below, what does it mean when App is equal to 1?
+* In test case below, what does it mean when App length is equal to 1?

 ```js
 it('renders without crashing', () => {